Alec-Shay/liferay-learn/docs/dxp/7.2.x/en/site-building/01-user-guide/17-staging/02-enabling-staging/05-enabling-page-versioning-and-staged-content.markdown

 In case you need adjustments later on, you must turn staging off and re-enable it with your new configuration.

-Besides managing the widget-specific content, @product@ also has several special content types such as pages or users.
+Besides managing the widget-specific content, DXP also has several special content types such as pages or users.
 For instance, pages are a part of the site and can reference other content types, but in a special way.
 The page references widgets, which means publishing a page also implies publishing its widgets.
 The